glycoaddict/stockpriceupdater/README.md

 | 2388      | BOC\(hong kong\)           | =GOOGLEFINANCE\(A7\) | 28\.1   |
 | 601318    | Ping An Insurance \(XSSC\) | =GOOGLEFINANCE\(A8\) | \#N/A   |

-So one workaround is to use a webscraping technique in Google Sheets:
+So one workaround is to use a look up technique in Google Sheets:

 * `=IMPORTXML("https://sg.finance.yahoo.com/quote/" & TICKER,"//span[@class='Trsdu(0.3s) Trsdu(0.3s) Fw(b) Fz(36px) Mb(-4px) D(b)']" )`

 * `=value(mid(IMPORTXML("http://www.dividends.sg/view/" & TICKER, "/html/body/div/div[2]/div/div/div[1]/h4/span"),5,99))`

-But [dividends.sg](dividends.sg) didn’t like it and if you access the site too frequently you can get blocked.
+But [dividends.sg](dividends.sg) didn’t like it and if you access the site too frequently.
 And scraping [finance.yahoo.com](finance.yahoo.com) sometimes yielded #N/A errors with no explanation on the cell except it failed to get any values.
 While this is suitable for now-and-then analyses, a single #N/A error will propagate and mean that your whole portfolio calculation will also result in a #N/A error.
 If you try to use error handling, eg:

 `=IFERROR(stock_price, value_if_error)`

 Then because you're replacing with some arbitrary value like 0, your portfolio will be inaccurately portrayed.
 I had to wait for 5 minutes for the errors to refresh and they eventually go away, but the errors didn't always disappear even after waiting.

+Also, it isn't fair to Yahoo if we have a hundred stock prices pinging them every few minutes.
+But there's no way to control the frequency!
+Or is there?

 **So I needed a more robust system.**

 ## Key Considerations:

-* I don’t need it to be updated to seconds because I’m not that kind of trader, but this is just for a daily update on the portfolio.
-If I really need finer analyses I use the direct numbers on Yahoo Finance or Webull.
+* I don’t need it to be updated to seconds because I’m not that kind of trader, but this is just for a once or twice daily update on a portfolio.
+If I really need finer analyses I use the direct numbers looking at the Yahoo Finance website manually.
 Therefore, hours to update is fine.
 We will use the Google App Scripts because it has Triggers that run your script every X hours.
-* Must be resistant to website lookup errors, in order to get a timely calculation of portfolio.
+* Must be resistant to website lookup errors, in order to get reliable calculation of portfolio.
 * Self-contained on Google Sheets so I don’t have to run anything on a client and I can access it on the go.

 ## The Solution